Types of Sailboats – A Comprehensive Classification

 - multi-hull crafts.

-However, with the advent of sailing competitions and an increased focus on the performance and stability features of these crafts, there has been a general shift towards the more favourable catamarans and trimarans.
+However, with the advent of sailing competitions and an increased focus on performance and stability features, there has been a general shift towards catamarans and trimarans.

 Monohulls are single-hulled structures, much like conventional vessels, that have a large hull beam (breadth) which provides stability while sailing.
-The advantage with having a single large hull is that the longer beam allows for improved onboard systems.
+The advantage of having a single large hull is that the longer beam allows for improved onboard systems and amenities.

 Catamarans refer to twin-hulled structures that are attached by specialized members to provide strength.
-The term originates from the South Indian phrase for “tied pieces of wood”, as this was the manner in which traditional boats were built on the subcontinent.
+The term originates from the South Indian phrase for “tied pieces of wood”, as this was the manner in which traditional sailboats were built in the subcontinent.

 Four and five hulled vessels are more difficult to manufacture and hence are rarely used commercially.
 An advanced form of the catamaran design is the SWATH version.

 SWATH is an acronym for Small Waterplane Area Twin Hull, and it achieves unprecedented levels of speed owing to a considerably small waterplane area.
 To reduce this area, the hull has a reduced beam above the surface of the water while underwater buoyant structures ensure that the vessel has the necessary weight balance.

 Monohulls are relatively easier to manufacture compared to multi-hull structures.
 Thus, there has been a wider range of innovations for this type of hull over the last thousand years.

 The common classes of monohull crafts are – sailing dinghies, cutters, sloops, catboats, ketch and schooners.